-Westpheling incorporated the Rubin Education All Access online curriculum throughout the spring 2019 semester so her students (some born in America, others who came as immigrants) would learn to write and speak with professionalism.
+Westpheling incorporated the Emerge with Rubin online program throughout the spring 2019 semester so her students (some born in America, others who came as immigrants) would learn to write and speak with professionalism.
 The online curriculum provides 300+ templates for common writing and speaking scenarios and 100+ simple-to-follow assignments so students can practice the scenarios in the classroom.

 Right away, Zafar felt Rubin Education was the resource she had needed all along.